sasquatch678/A-Painted-World/Gameplay.md/Combat.md

 Moving is overall more restricted, and wearing heavier armor causes you to move more slowly.
 You move more slowly when strafing or backpedaling.
 These penalties are reduced based on agility - At high agility, going backwards will barely slow you at all compared to at low agility.
 Furthermore, NPCs will now actually be slowed by their equipped encumbrance.
 This also means Burden is more useful - as it will slow enemies down when the magnitude isn't enough to halt them completely.

-In vanilla Oblivion, your weapon skill affects your damage 3x as much as your Strength, but in APW this is normalized so that weapon skill and Strength affect melee damage equally.
+In vanilla Oblivion, your weapon skill affects your damage 3x as much as your Strength, but this is now normalized so that weapon skill and Strength affect melee damage equally.

 Additionally, there are many new mechanics to take advantage of, listed below.

 - Sprinting: Hold shift to sprint.

 - Dodge: At 50 acrobatics the player can dodge roll by holding block and pressing space bar.
+This dodge roll contains i-frames.

 - Bashing: You can bash by holding block and using left click.
 This consumes fatigue but drains fatigue from the opponent and can stagger or knock them back.